DeeKay81/Sololearn_by_DeeKay/javascript.md

 <h5>Arithmetic Operators:</h5>
 Take a look at this picture over here: <a href="https://api.sololearn.com/DownloadFile?id=2745">get pic</a>
 <br>
-Ok, we all know the basics, but what does this 'increment' or 'decrement' do?
+Ok, we all know the basics, but what does this 'increment' or 'decrement' do?<br>
+<p>The increment operator increases the numeric value of its operand by 1.
+When placed before the operand, it’ll return the incremented value.
+When placed after it, it’ll return the original value and then increments the operand.</p>
+<p>The decrement operator decreases the numeric value of its operand by 1.
+When placed before the operand, it’ll return the decremented value.
+When placed after the operand, it’ll return the original value and then decrements the operand.</p>
 Let's say we have a variable x = 5 ...
 <p>Increment and Decrement see at this <a href="increment_decrement.html">increment_decrement.html</a> file.
 Run it in your chrome browser.</p>
+For an arithmetical example go to the <a href="practice.html"> practice.html</a>.